open-edge-insights/eii-core/README.md

 # Etcd Secrets Configuration

-Etcd Secrets configuration are done to establish the data path of various EIS containers.
+Etcd Secrets configuration are done to establish the data path of various EII containers.

 Every service in [build/docker-compose.yml](build/docker-compose.yml) is a
-* messagebus client if it needs to send or receive data over EISMessageBus
+* messagebus client if it needs to send or receive data over EIIMessageBus
 * etcd client if it needs to get data from etcd distributed key store

 For more details, visit [Etcd_Secrets_Configuration](./Etcd_Secrets_Configuration.md)

 # Enable camera based Video Ingestion

-EIS supports various cameras like Basler (GiGE), RTSP and USB camera.
+EII supports various cameras like Basler (GiGE), RTSP and USB camera.
 The video ingestion pipeline is enabled using 'gstreamer' which ingests the frames from the camera.
 The Video Ingestion application accepts a user-defined filter algorithm to do pre-processing on the frames before it is ingested into the DBs and inturn to the Analytics container.

 All the changes related to camera type are made in the Etcd ingestor configuration values and sample ingestor configurations are provided in [VideoIngestion/README.md](VideoIngestion/README.md) for reference.